 - Bipolar medications aren’t as effective

-- Damage to the liver indicated by pain or change in urine color
+- Damage to the liver or kidneys indicated by pain or change in urine quantity/color

-These are only are few of the symptoms that could signal an interaction with your bipolar medications.
+These are only a few of the symptoms that could signal an interaction with your bipolar medications.
 If you ever feel like something is “off” contact your primary mental health care provider.
-It is always better to be safe than risk your physical and mental health simply because you think that you might be overreacting.2
+It is always better to be safe than risk your physical and mental health simply because you think that you might be overreacting.

 - Evening primrose oil can interact with Lamictal and some other anticonvulsants.